shubhishukla10/Whispering_MLaaS/README.md

 The collection of timing traces takes up a lot of time, specially for the multi-process attacks.
 Hence, we have provided training and test datasets for 1-Process, 4-Process and 8-Process attacks inside ``TCHES_Artifact/Attack_data``.
 We also provide the script ``Run_MLP_Attack.py`` to run the attack model inside the same directory.

 ### Docker Image
+We have created a docker image which has all the dependencies and the source code pre-installed.
 The docker image can be installed using the following command:

 ```docker pull shubhi1011/whispering_mlaas_final```